libjohn/workshop_git4ctd/00_init_c9.md

 1. Copy an SSH style GitHub Repository Address into your clipboard
 1. At C9 Dashboard
 1. Add a new workspace
 1. Paste the GitHub repo address into the *Clone from Git or Mercurial URL* textbox

+    - Use SSH `git@github.com:libjohn/workshop_git4ctd.git`
 1. Above that, give your project a Name and Description
 1. Create Workspace